vukkt/CommitvilleExercises/README.md

 # CommitvilleExercises
- Java Basic Programming : Exercises, Practice, Solution
+ Java Basic Programming : Exercises, Practice, Solutions.
-\nThe new beginning of an eventful journey!
+The beginning of an eventful journey!